 - On Rocket Power, Reggie and Otto get the "Fiji flu" from Sam.
 The doctor describes a few of the symptoms being a high-pitched voice and irritability.
 As expected, they undergo both.

-- The "Ice Station Impossible!" episode of The Venture Bros. features the Goliath Serum, and drug that turn the recipient into a living bomb.
-As Brock and the boys watch a filmstrip describing the serum, Hank obliviously displays the Stage 1 and 2 symptoms.
+- The "Ice Station Impossible!" episode of The Venture Brothers features the Goliath Serum, a drug that turn the recipient into a living bomb.
+As Brock and the boys watch a filmstrip describing the serum, Hank obliviously displays the symptoms of the first two stages.